Financial Aid for U.S. Citizens and Permanent Residents

 Up-to-date computer facilities for all students.

-Starting with the August 2016 entry, we will be awarding $1000 scholarships to applicants who score 90% or better on the quantitative section of the Graduate Record Exam (GRE) general test.
+Starting with the August 2016 entry, we will be awarding $1000 scholarships to applicants who score 90% or better on the quantitative section of the Graduate Record Exam (GRE) general test, if taken in the last three years.
 Please click here to learn about the GRE

 Program Structure for U.S. Citizens and Permanent Residents